kingsleyh/element-size/README.md

 * top
 * left

 You can track changes to the size of an HTML element by using a subscription as shown in the example below.
 You can also just get a single measurement using a Task as is shown by getInitialSize.

+You can pass any valid css selector as a string to track.

 #Examples